HomeBureaucracyAction (Disciplinary)IAS not to have a say in IFS appraisal in Madhya Pradesh

 The Supreme Court directed Madhya Pradesh government to withdraw order which empowers IAS officers to have a day in appraisal of IFS officers

 This order dated June 29, 2024 had created a stir with the state bureaucracy and the IFS association had challenged the order.
-However, in states like Rajasthan, Karnataka and Maharashtra, IFS officers are being evaluated by IAS officers and there is no visible protest from IFS officers.
+However, in states like Rajasthan, and Maharashtra, IFS officers are being evaluated by IAS officers and there is no visible protest from IFS officers.

 The matter came before the Supreme Court following a petition filed by Gaurav Kumar Bansal, who argued that the government's order undermined the core mandate of forest officers.